mondrake/drudbal/README.md

 to be 'database agnostic', i.e. the driver should be able to execute on any db platform that DBAL supports (in theory, practically there still need to be db-platform specific hacks through the concept of DBAL extensions, see below).

 The Drupal database ```Connection``` class that this driver implements opens a ```DBAL\Connection```, and hands over statements' execution to it.
-DBAL\Connection itself wraps a ```PDO``` connection (at least for the pdo_mysql driver).
+DBAL\Connection itself wraps a lower level driver connection (```PDO``` for pdo_mysql and pdo_sqlite drivers, ```mysqli``` for the mysqli driver).
 In addition, the DBAL connection provides additional features like the Schema Manager that can introspect a database schema and build DDL statements, a Query Builder that can build SQL statements based on the database platform in use, etc. etc.

 To overcome DBAL limitations and/or fit Drupal specifics, the DBAL Drupal database driver also instantiates an additional object called ```DBALExtension```, unique for the DBAL Driver in use, to which some operations that are db- or Drupal-specific are delegated.

 ## Status
-(Updated: May 5, 2017)
+(Updated: May 30, 2017)

-The code in the ```master``` branch is meant to be working on a __MySql database, using either the 'mysql' or the 'mysqli' DBAL driver__.
+The code in the ```master``` branch is meant to be working on a __MySql database, using either the 'mysql' or the 'mysqli' DBAL driver, and on a SQlite database, using the 'sqlite' DBAL driver__.

 'Working' means:
 1. it is possible to install a Drupal site via the installer, selecting 'Doctrine DBAL' as the database of choice;
 2. it is passing a selection of core PHPUnit tests for the Database, Cache and Entity groups of tests, executed on Travis CI.
-Latest patches for the issues listed in 'Related Drupal issues' below need to be applied to get a clear test run.
+The latest patches for the issues listed in 'Related Drupal issues' below need to be applied to get a clean test run.

 The status of the driver classes implementation is as follows: